11 a.m. to 3 p.m. Saturday, Sept. 20, 2014

 Community Festival 2014 – the first in many years – will be a way of saying “thank-you” to the residents of Winston-Salem, the Piedmont Triad, and all North Carolinians for half a century of support.

-Community Festival will take place on the campus at 1533 South Main St. from 11 a.m. to 3 p.m., and will include remarks from the new chancellor, Lindsay Bierman, and a ribbon-cutting ceremony for the new library.
+Community Festival will take place on the campus at 1533 South Main St. from 11 a.m. to 3 p.m., and will include remarks from the new chancellor, Lindsay Bierman.

-Visitors may choose from among family-friendly activities such as performances and presentations by each of the five arts schools, presentations and displays about the school’s revitalized international programs, face painting, a balloon artist, a musical petting zoo, and circus skills exhibitions.
+Guests may choose from among family-friendly activities such as performances and presentations by each of the five arts schools, presentations and displays about the school’s revitalized international programs, face painting, a balloon artist, caricature drawings, a musical petting zoo, and circus skills exhibitions.

 Refreshments will be available for sale by local food truck vendors, and a birthday cake will be offered free of charge.